bisq-network/bisq/doc/rpc.md

 In the bitcoin.conf file you need to set txindex=1.
 That causes a re-index of the whole data base which takes considerable time with a mainnet node.

+If you want to dumpt the blockchain data to json add: --dumpBlockchainData=true (used for BSQ block explorer)